Granulr/perfex_customer_map_cluster/README.md

 <p>This module allows you to easily see all of your clients on a map, clustered together for multiple clients in a single area.</p>

 ### Installation Instructions - Manual
-* Download source code zip
+* Download source code zip from release https://github.com/Granulr/perfex_customer_map_cluster/releases/tag/1.0.0
+* Unzip contents of zip folder into /modules/

 ### Installation Instructions - GitHub